Sudden drama on Paseo Mallorca: a death in the rain – and the questions that remain

 Concrete approaches that could help

 Rather than speak only of fate, it is worthwhile to consider concrete improvements.
-In the short term, the city administration could install better signage for AED locations and additional public defibrillators in heavily frequented areas such as the Paseo Mallorca.
-Businesses and cafes could be encouraged to train staff in first aid — perhaps through local campaigns in cooperation with relief organizations.
+In the short term, the city administration could install better signage for AED locations and additional public defibrillators in heavily frequented areas such as the Paseo Mallorca, and provide clear public information on how to use them (see the guide on using a defibrillator).
+Businesses and cafes could be encouraged to train staff in first aid — perhaps through local campaigns in cooperation with relief organizations, for example offering Spanish Red Cross first aid training.

 In the medium term, technical and infrastructural measures would be sensible: non-slip surfaces at particularly vulnerable spots, better drainage to prevent aquaplaning on walkways, and clearer street and weather signals for pedestrians.
 And: more visible information on how to act in an emergency — simple reminders at bus stops or in shop windows are often enough.